WHOIGit/Rshinypresentation/worksheet.md

 install.packages("ggplot2")
 ```

-# 2. How to use this document
+# 2. What is shiny?

 Shiny is a package from RStudio that can be used to build interactive web pages with R. While that may sound scary because of the words "web pages", it's geared to R users who have 0 experience with web development, and you do not need to know any HTML/CSS/JavaScript.